 Modeling & Analysis of Energy Systems

-The Ohio State University hosts a unique program in the modeling and analysis of energy systems that bundles world-class expertise in power system engineering, operation research tools, and microeconomic analysis.
-This is a unique perspective that provides our graduates with a deep understanding of current operations and planning problems in energy engineering.
-This approach enables our researchers to develop models and procedures that are applicable to real-world problems and provide the more appropriate solutions to such problems.
+The Ohio State University hosts a unique program in the modeling and analysis of energy systems that bundles world-class expertise in energy-system modeling, operation research tools, microeconomic analysis, and regulatory and policy expertise.
+This broad transdisciplinary skill set provides our graduates with a deep understanding of engineering, economic, regulatory, and policy issues that pertain to operating and planning energy systems.
+This approach enables use develop models and solutions that are applicable to real-world energy systems.

-To accomplish this, we take a highly interdisciplinary approach to the integration of technologies such as system analysis, stochastic programming, robust optimization, optimal control, large-scale optimization, microeconomics, simulation, and forecasting.
+To accomplish this, we take a highly interdisciplinary approach that combines methodologies such as system analysis, stochastic programming, robust optimization, optimal control, large-scale optimization, simulation, and forecasting.
+These methodologies are adapted and employed in ways that consider the social and behavioral frameworks that impact energy systems.

-Our contributions to the basic science of modeling and analysis of energy systems are concerned with understanding how energy system should be built, operated and controlled, and how energy markets should be designed, operated, and monitored.
-We focus particularly on the integration on renewable sources in electric energy systems to ensure energy sustainability.
-We make sure that our research is grounded in the real world and serves the needs of the energy industry and of the society as a whole.
+Our contributions to the basic science of modeling and analysis of energy systems are concerned with understanding how energy system should be built, operated, and controlled, how energy markets should be designed, operated, and monitored, and how the behavior of individual agents (e.g., consumers and producers) impact these questions.
+We have a particular focus on studying sustainable energy systems.
+Our research is grounded in the real world and serves the needs of the energy industry and society as a whole.